-- Catalyze changes and set the strategic direction for digital ID and authentication for the public and private sectors in Canada.
+- Catalyze changes and set the strategic direction for Digital Identification and